 Boutique B&Bs, historic art deco hotels, cheap and cheerful apartments or luxury cottages – accommodation in sunny Hastings is as varied and plentiful as the fine food and wine in this region of New Zealand.
-Find a spot to suit your tastes, and get inspired by our pick of the best places to stay – all bookable with Culture Trip.
+Find a spot to suit your tastes, and get inspired by our pick of the best places to stay in Hastings – all bookable with Culture Trip.

 This huge studio, located at the end of a quiet cul-de-sac in a suburb west of Napier, sleeps three.
 Travelling with your pet?
 Host Lisa welcomes canine guests too, and can provide a kennel and water bowl.
 Aside from the barbecue, kitchen facilities are limited – but that’s not an issue with nearby Hastings and Havelock North, both great foodie destinations.
 Here for the wine?
 Mission Estate Winery, the oldest winery in New Zealand, is worth a visit.